LarvixON-ZPI/larvixon-simulation/config.README.md

 ## Configuration Options

-- **allowedDrugTypes**: specify allowed drugs to be simulated by providing full names as a comma separated list (or specify all accepted: "*")
+- **allowedDrugs**: specify allowed drugs to be simulated by providing full names as a comma/space/semicolon separated list
+  - to specify that all are allowed: "*"
+  - following list example would allow for these 5 (currently all available drugs): "cOCAine ; morPHINE,tetrodotoxin, ethanol;ketamine"
 - **simulationTimeSeconds**: Duration of the simulation in seconds (default: 600)
 - **simulationSpeed**: Speed multiplier for the simulation (default: 1.0)
 - **framesPerSecond**: How many times per second take a screenshot